 The concept behind the company is fairly simple: to create innovative, customized headwear and mobile cases at a low minimum and quick turnaround.
 Brands, retailers, and consumers get to build the product from scratch—meaning they chose every panel color, fabric, thread color, custom embellishments, down to the interior woven labels and printed seam tape—and orders can be kept as small as a 48 piece minimum for headwear and 24 piece minimum for mobile cases, an option rarely provided by mass production manufacturers.
 The company also provides free POP display stands for mobile case orders over 36 pieces, and free shipping to all its clients.

-With four offices across the US and globally in Findlay, Ohio; Irvine, California; Providence, Rhode Island; and Shaghai, China, Pukka has carefully positioned itself and has started gaining traction within the boardsport market, among others, through its unique business model that supports small retailers and brands.
+With four offices across the US and globally in Findlay, Ohio; Irvine, California; Providence, Rhode Island; and Shaghai, China, Pukka has carefully itself and has started gaining traction within the boardsport market, among others, through its unique business model that supports small retailers and brands.

 SR: Pukka is a fully custom, low minimum, quick turn headwear and mobile case program.
 Our company is made up of industry veterans all pulling their experience and knowledge together to help create, maintain, and expose this unique innovative action sports program to the market place out of our Irvine, CA office.
 Please check out our website or shoot us an email for specific program details.

 What sets you apart from other companies that operate low minimum, quick turn models?